From weddings to birthdays to corporate events and more, catered events require banquet servers for a delightful guest experience.

 A banquet server works upscale, catered events that can take place at many different locations.
 This is why banquet serves are sometimes referred to as “cater waiters.”
 Restaurant servers work in one restaurant location.
 Their uniforms vary in formality based on the establishment.
 Banquet servers are required to wear clean and formal attire.

 Unlike restaurant servers that work on a strict schedule, banquet servers tend to have more flexibility.
 On-call banquet servers may work weekends, nights and holidays as many events take place during these times.
-Fortunately, servers can set their own schedule using a modern staffing platform like Qwick.
+Fortunately, servers can set their own schedule using a platform like Qwick.

 How to Be a Banquet Server